Department of Justice is now the Department of Communities and Justice. Find out more >

 A notice of discontinuance is a form which tells the court that you want to end the case.

 If your agreement is that you will no longer be making a claim against the defendant then all you need to do is file a notice of discontinuance.
-If your agreement also includes details about the payment of money or the return of goods, it is a good idea to also put the terms of your agreement in writing (for example, in terms of settlement).
+If your agreement also includes details about the payment of money, it is a good idea to also put the terms of your agreement in writing (for example, in terms of settlement).

 Situations where you might decide to discontinue your case include if: